dsgrafiniert/docker-duplicity/README.md

-Docker Unison
+Duplicity cron on Docker
 =============

-This image runs plain [duplicity](http://duplicity.nongnu.org/) as entrypoint on Ubuntu 15.10.
+This image runs [duplicity](http://duplicity.nongnu.org/) as a Cron-Job on Ubuntu 15.10.

 Use with Amazon Drive
 ---------------------